River707/stack-mr/README.md

 - `abandon` - remove all stack metadata from the given set of commits.
 Apart from removing the metadata from the affected commits, this command deletes the corresponding local and remote branches and closes the MRs.
-- `land` - merge MRs from the stack corresponding to the given set of commits.
+- `land` - merge the bottom-most MR in the current stack and rebase the rest of the stack on the latest main.
-  This command attempts to merge MRs from the stack one by one, and if succeeded deletes the corresponding branches from local and remote repos.

 A usual workflow is the following: